LemmySmackett/LemmySmackettCom/content/stories/general/dignity.md

 A thousand times the man died and, in each death, there was a certain dignity.

-Death with dignity was well and good, but life with dignity, ah, what a challenge. Ω
+Death with dignity was well and good, but life with dignity, ah, what a challenge. ■